 Once you’ve taken care of that, it’s time to look at the pantry.
 See which pantry items you might be able to find healthier versions of.
 These might include things like olive oil, whole wheat flour, brown rice, and whole-wheat pasta.
 Before you know it you will be eating healthy and loving it.

-Some people might be of the mind that this is simply a no brainer, but many people don’t shop for groceries a lot, and that’s how people end up snacking on junk or living off of fast food, to begin with.
-Making a list for the grocery store that you’ve included pantry staples, your fave healthy foods, and snacks on is a great way to begin eating healthy.
+Some people might be of the mind that this is simply a no brainer, but many people don’t shop for groceries a lot, and that’s how people end up snacking on junk or living off of fast food, to begin with, and statistics show that people who eat fast food are more likely to develop heart disease, depression, and diabetes Making a list for the grocery store that you’ve included pantry staples, your fave healthy foods, and snacks on is a great way to begin eating healthy.

 If you’re looking to be a bit more organized and make meeting your dietary goals a bit easier, you can always use one of the various meal planning services.
 They’re a fantastic way to save both money and time.